 Nathyrra in Neverwinter Nights: Hordes of the Underdark is rather sarcastic in response to the player's early flirtations but warms up gradually through the third chapter.

-Bastila Shan from Knights of the Old Republic, though when she notices she is defrosting she panics and freezes solid again, until the endgame.
+Bastila Shan from Knights of the Old Republic, though when she notices she is defrosting she panics and freezes solid again (since Jedi are supposed to abstain from romantic relationships) until the endgame.
 Best stated by HK-47:

 Mockery:(in Bastila's voice) Oh, master, I love you, but I hate all you stand for, but I think we should go press our slimy, mucus-covered lips together in the cargo hold!